 - Your application is placed in the Winter Pool for consideration by other Colleges.
 This means that whilst we are unable to offer you a place at St John's, we believe that your application should be considered by other Cambridge Colleges.
 If your application is picked out by another College in the Winter Pool, they may make you an offer straight away, or you might be invited back to Cambridge for an interview at another College.
 All Pool interviews will be conducted between 10 and 14 January 2020.

 Whatever happens, don’t let the fear of being unsuccessful put you off – we can’t offer you a place if you don’t apply!

-The Admissions Tutor will be happy to offer individual feedback on your application to your school.
-If you would like to receive feedback on your unsuccessful application, please ask your school to contact the Admissions Office as soon as possible by email to email@example.com no later than 31 January 2020.
-Please note all unsuccessful applicant files will be destroyed at the end of the admissions round unless we have received a request for feedback before the deadline.
+St John's College will be happy to offer general feedback on rejected applications.
+If you would like to receive feedback on your unsuccessful application, please ask your UCAS referee to contact the Admissions Office as soon as possible by email to email@example.com no later than 15th February 2020.

 Frequently Asked Questions